JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Kristoffer Carlsson*

 In Julia, the power of multiple dispatch makes it simple to extend functionality across a wide range of types.
-For instance, a plotting package may need to accommodate various Julia objects, many of which are defined in separate packages within the Julia ecosystem.
+For instance, a plotting package may want to provide functionality to plot a large variety of Julia objects, many of which are defined in separate packages within the Julia ecosystem.
 Moreover, it's possible to add optimized versions of generic functions for specific types, such as the [StaticArray](https://github.com/JuliaArrays/StaticArrays.jl), where the array size is known at compile time, leading to significant performance improvements.

-To extend a method to a type, you would typically import the package containing the type, load the package to access the type, and then define the extended method:
+To extend a method to a type, you would typically import the package containing the type, load the package to access the type, and then define the extended method.
+Taking the use case of the plotting package, this could look something like:

 ```julia
 import Contours